-Condition of Funding: An Eligible Lender may also extend an MSNLF Loan, an MSPLF Loan, or an MSELF Upsized Tranche to an Eligible Borrower, but make the funding of such loan contingent on a binding commitment from the Main Street SPV that it will purchase a participation in the loan.
+2. Condition of Funding: An Eligible Lender may also extend an MSNLF Loan, an MSPLF Loan, or an MSELF Upsized Tranche to an Eligible Borrower, but make the funding of such loan contingent on a binding commitment from the Main Street SPV that it will purchase a participation in the loan.
 Under this option, the Eligible Lender, if registered with the Program, would submit all of the required documentation, completed and signed, for processing, but would indicate in its submission that the loan has not yet been funded.
 The Main Street SPV would review the required documentation and, if complete and consistent with Program requirements (see FAQ L.7), would provide the Eligible Lender with a binding commitment to purchase the loan after it is funded (Commitment Letter).
-The Commitment Letter will indicate that the Eligible Lender is required to fund the loan within three business days of the date of the Commitment Letter than three business days after the Eligible Lender notifies the Main Street SPV that the Eligible Lender has funded the loan.
-The Eligible Lender will provide this notification by entering the funding date of the loan into a field in the Main Street Portal.5 If the funding notice is submitted by the Eligible Lender after 4 p.m., the notice will be treated as if it were received the next business day.
+The Commitment Letter (template available here) will indicate that (i) the Eligible Lender is required to fund the loan within three business days of the date of the Commitment Letter and (ii) the Eligible Lender must then provide notice to the Main Street SPV of the date the funding occurred (Funding Notice) by entering the date in the appropriate field in the Main Street Portal.
+The Main Street SPV will generally be able to advance funds to purchase the participation within one business day of receiving the Funding Notice, if the Funding Notice is received before 7 p.m.
+ET.
+If the Funding Notice is submitted by the Eligible Lender on or after 7 p.m.
+ET, the notice will be treated as if it were received the next business day.